To My American Gardener, With Love

 And that is why I love your garden so.

 ~E.B.
-White for his wife Katherine on her birthday
+White for his wife Katharine on her birthday

 Gardens feature often in E.B.
 White's work along with dogs, weather, ducks, chickens, and, yes, spring pigs, too.
 If you've never read his essays or his poetry, treat yourself.
 I'm rereading my collection now.
 I know that I've spoken of E.B.
 White's admiration for his wife's gardening *before,* but thought this poem perfect for the first day of spring.